btcpayserver/btcpayserver-doc/docs/Apps.md

 ## Payment Button

 Easily-embeddable HTML and highly-customizable payment buttons allow users to receive tips and donations.
 Online stores can also integrate payment buttons.
-When a site visitor clicks on the button, BTCPay displays the invoice.
+When a site visitor clicks on the button, BTCPay Server displays the invoice.

 1. Go to > Store > Settings > Pay Button
 2. Allow anyone to create invoices